Andy Millen

-Andrew Frank Millen (born 10 June 1965, in Glasgow) is a Scottish professional football coach and ex-player.
-He is currently the assistant manager of Greenock Morton.
+Andrew Frank Millen (born 10 June 1965) is a Scottish professional football coach and former player.
+He was the assistant manager of Greenock Morton.

-During his long career, Millen played primarily as a defender for St Johnstone, Alloa Athletic, Hamilton Academical, Kilmarnock, Hibernian, Raith Rovers, Ayr United, Greenock Morton and Clyde.
+During his career, which lasted from 1986 to 2011, Millen played primarily as a defender for St Johnstone, Alloa Athletic, Hamilton Academical, Kilmarnock, Hibernian, Raith Rovers, Ayr United, Greenock Morton and Clyde.

 He continued to play for St Mirren in the Scottish Premier League aged 42.
 Millen played for Queen's Park in the Scottish Third Division, aged 45.